RahabMalik/C-MS-PAINT-project/README.md

 # C-MS-PAINT-project
-This project is a feature-rich MS Paint application built in C, offering a wide range of creative tools and functionalities.
-Users can create, edit, save and manipulate various shapes, including geometrical shapes, alphabets, and numbers.
-The application also supports freehand drawing, allowing users to unleash their creativity.
+This project encompasses a feature-rich MS Paint application developed in C, offering a wide array of creative tools and functionalities.
+Users have the ability to create, edit, save, and manipulate various shapes, including geometric shapes, alphabets, and numbers.
+The application also facilitates freehand drawing, providing users with a canvas to unleash their creativity.
-In this project I used MVC method (monitor(data),view(brain) and control(interface)) In data folder, we have many files.
-In .c files, we have logic of all respective shapes and in .h we have definition and in data_header.h we have master header file.
+For the implementation of this project, I adopted the Model-View-Controller (MVC) design pattern.
+In the "Data" folder, you can find numerous files.
+The ".c" files house the logic for the respective shapes, while the ".h" files contain their definitions.
+The "data_header.h" serves as the master header file.
-In brain folder, we have 3 files.
-In brain.c we decided which shape should be call from data.c and in brain.h we have definitions and brain_header.h we have all header files
+In the "Brain" folder, you will find three files.
+"Brain.c" plays a crucial role in determining which shape should be called from "data.c."
+The "brain.h" file provides definitions, and "brain_header.h" consolidates all the necessary header files.
-In interface folder, we have 3 files.
-In interface.c we take input from users about color,size,position and symbol etc and in interface_header.h we have all header files.
+Within the "Interface" folder, there are three files.
+"Interface.c" is responsible for taking user input related to color, size, position, and symbols, among other parameters.
+The "interface_header.h" file consolidates all the essential header files for the interface components.